devonartis/aws-ml-detection-workshop/docs/index.md

 ## What's in here?

-This repository contains the following files that will be used for this workshop:
+The [repository](https://github.com/aws-samples/aws-ml-detection-workshop/) contains the following files that will be used for this workshop:

 - aws_lambda/
     - cloudtrail_ingest.zip - Lambda zip bundle for workshop CloudTrail log ingest
     - guardduty_ingest.zip - Lambda zip bundle for workshop GuardDuty finding ingest
+- templates/
+    - cloudformation.yaml - The CloudFormation template to deploy the stack of resources for the workshop
 - cleanup.sh - Shell script to delete the workshop CloudFormation stack at the end
 - workshop-ipinsights.ipynb - Jupyter notebook for the workshop to load into SageMaker
-- templates/
-    - cloudformation.yaml - The CloudFormation template to deploy the stack of resources for the workshop

 ## Initial setup